epabst/kotlin-showcase/README.md

 # How to Run webclient tests from IntelliJ (v.
 2017.1)

-Compile the webclient module in IntelliJ (e.g. right-click on the webclient module and click "Build Module 'webclient'").
-It will generate some files in webclient/build/classes/test.

 In IntelliJ, right-click on webclient/src/test/web/runner.html and "Open in Browser".

+# How to compile changes from IntelliJ (v.
+2017.1)

+In IntelliJ, open the settings.gradle file in the top-level directory, without selecting the "separate module per source set" option.

+Set the module output paths to webclient/build/classes/main and webclient/build/classes/test.

 # How to Build mobile